Our Team

 Monica M. Olsen

-My involvement in this organization was born of necessity.
-In August of 2020, I lost my 15-year-old daughter to suicide.
+My involvement in this organization was born of the need to turn tragedy into purpose.
+I lost my 15-year-old daughter to suicide in August of 2020.
 It continues to be the living nightmare I can never escape.
 All I can do is my best.
 My best to continue in a life devoid of my firstborn while everyone else’s grow up.
 My best to ask for help when I need it.
 But above all, my best to take care of the people around me.
-We had done literally everything we could for Lila (as evidenced by the checklist the sherriff's deputies used in my living room the day we lost her), including ensuring she attended regular sessions of the nearly-impossible-to-schedule therapy, but one thing we knew was missing from her life, especially during quarantine, was meaningful connection to those outside of our household.
+We had done literally everything we could for Lila (as evidenced by the checklist the sheriff's deputies used in my living room the day we lost her), including ensuring she attended regular sessions of the nearly-impossible-to-schedule therapy, but one thing we knew was missing from her life, especially during quarantine, was meaningful connection to those outside of our household.
 She would text with acquaintances here and there, but she had struggled to find a place she belonged.
 Nearly a year after losing her, I was on a crisis line and was informed that there was exactly one grief support group in the Antelope Valley.
-It met at a church in Lancaster on Thursday mornings at 10:30 and included those dealing with all types of grief.
-I worked standard business hours in Palmdale during the week, so not only was this time not an option for me, but I had found that the grief born of the loss of my Sweet Doodlebug to suicide brought with it issues so specific that I didn't always feel a direct connection with people who were dealing with other sources of grief. *Meanwhile, 5 minutes from my workplace* There was a support group for parents who had lost a child to suicide, and it met half an hour after I got off of work.
-It was exactly what I needed, but I wouldn't learn about it for a year and a half, which could have been too late for me.
-This is why Live Oak's early goals are threefold: To help individuals and families navigate the difficult world of finding a therapist and getting started with them.
-To connect them with existing organizations in the AV that can benefit them by meeting physical or emotional needs, such as that support group that was designed for exactly me.
-To plant them into a social community that is the right fit for them so they can establish roots and genuinely feel that they have somewhere to belong.
-It is my life’s purpose to prove to everyone I can that you are not alone.
+It met at a church in Lancaster on Thursday mornings at 10:30, which was impossible for me, as I worked standard business hours in Palmdale during the week.
+In October of 2022, it was my honor to co-found Live Oak Mental Wellness Project together with Michelle Pendergast in our mutual effort to heal our own wounds as we worked to help others heal theirs.
+As Live Oak grows and matures, we are continually looking for stories like mine and Michelle’s: AV residents who have a need that is not yet being filled by the many amazing resources already in place.
+By collaborating with others in the mental health professional community to create new resources in person and in print, we hope to show more people than ever that they are not alone and that no matter what they’re going through, they can learn the skills to make their lives better.

 Board President